IUS-CS/project-approximately-normal/README.md

 * Statistics and Management of local tournaments or events
 * Recruitment for the club/group
-* Polls for Management to receive information from the public, or group specific people
 * Calendar of upcoming tournaments and events

 ## How To Build Project